YeOldeDM/lets-godot-roguelike/posts/step-1-setup.md

 Save this alonside our other scenes in `res://core/Map/Tileset.tres`.
 Now, we can see where we might get mixed up if we tried having `Tileset.tres` and `Tileset.tscn` living next to each other (thus the `_edit` extension for the file we use to edit the resource).

 Once this is done, we can return to the Map scene.
 Select the Map node, go to its Tile Set property in the inspector and load the new `Tileset.tres` you just created.
 A new dock should open on the side of your screen with the two tiles in your tileset.
-You also want to set the tilemap's Cell Size property to `[32,32]`, as our tiles are 32x32 pixels in size.
 Go ahead now and paint some tiles on the screen to make sure things are looking right.
 Just make sure you work within the blue rectangle (which can be hard to see over the orange tileset grid), as that is your game's viewport.
 Hit the Play button and note how the view from in-game compares to the view from the editor.
 Of course --with this being a roguelike-- we'll eventually have our game generate for us an *infinite supply of dungeons through the use of black magic*, but for our Minimal Viable Product, we can hand-craft our own mini-dungeons to play around in for now.

 ![examplemap][examplemap]